intentionalDisaster99/NeuralNetworkLibrary/README.md

 ## Uhhh why
 Well, while it would probably greatly increase the training time of the network, it would probably increase the accuracy of the network and, at the end of the day, that's the goal.
 It would be an option that would have to specifically be toggled on when the network is instantiated so that someone who doesn't know it exists doesn't get really frustrated at it.

+# Giving others credit where it is due

 ## Credit for p5.js
 This is definitely NOT MY CODE!
 Huge thanks to the p5 community and creaters for all of the work that they put in to make p5 what it is today, allowing me to do all the crap I do with it.
 If you want to learn more or download all of it yourself, go [here](https://p5js.org).

+## Credit for the MNIST dataset
+This was definitely not made by me, but instead written by a bunch of high schoolers I believe, and compiled by \(A quick google says) Yann LeCun.
+I downloaded if from this link [here](https://drive.google.com/file/d/1eEKzfmEu6WKdRlohBQiqi3PhW_uIVJVP/view), also from a quick google search.
+This one is just a CSV file so it was fairly simple to use.